arkouda.match

 group(group_num: int = 0, return_group_origins: bool = False)[source]

-Returns a new Strings containing the capture group corresponding to group_num.
-For the default, group_num=0, return the full match
+Return a new Strings containing the capture group corresponding to group_num.

 Parameters: